-One of the first of its kind in the nation, this fellowship program is led by nationally-recognized faculty, preeminent in the field of physician wellness.
+The first Physician Wellness Fellowship of its kind in the nation, this fellowship program is led by nationally recognized faculty, preeminent in the field of phyician wellness.

-Stanford has established itself as a preeminent institution in the study and promotion of physician wellness.
-Fellows benefit from immersion in the Stanford Department of Emergency Medicine, which has made physician wellness a top priority, and Stanford Healthcare and Stanford School of Medicine, which have demonstrated a strong commitment to physician wellness, offering a designated Chief Wellness Officer position, a WellMD Center, and an Office of Medical Student Wellness.
+Fellows benefit from immersion in the Stanford Department of Emergency Medicine, which has made physician wellness a top priority, and Stanford School of Medicine, which has demonstrated a strong commitment to physician wellness, offering a designated Chief Wellness Officer, a WellMD Center, and an Office of Medical Student Wellness.

-This one-year fellowship can be extended by one additional year to apply and complete a Masters of Education.
+This two-year fellowship includes the option to apply and complete a Masters of Education.

 The primary goals of this fellowship are to:

-1) Master how to navigate and process the constantly-expanding knowledge base of physician wellness literature.
+1) Master the amassing knowledge base of physician wellness literature.

-2) Take a leadership role in our Department of Emergency Medicine physician wellness plan.
+2) Take a leadership role in our Emergency Medicine department physician wellness plan.

 3) Participate in our Stanford Health Care physician wellness efforts.